Showing voucher codes on key pages and in email marketing highlights your offers and provides compelling incentives for customers to make a purchase.

 Voucher codes can be used in a number of ways:

 Customer acquisition – codes can be used as an incentive to acquire new customers.
+For example, the online fashion ecommerce sector uses these types of codes really well.

 Email capture – customers who sign up for email updates can be rewarded with discounts off their first order.